Do you feel special when you’re pregnant? Well, step aside because a baby is here and people love babies.

 Just leave *your* to-do list out and if they ask if they can help, just point them to it and tell them to help themselves if they feel like it.
 Not everyone is comfortable around babies but really wants to help, so give them the satisfaction of doing something for you and just enjoy it and thank them profusely so they don’t start installing a sprinkler system.

 5. Tag team

 Remember the first point?
 That kind of applies to visitors as well.
 If they aren’t the kind of person you can lose it in front of, then have a buffer person with you to entertain or deflect if you need to pull a batsmoke.
 Just have these people over when your partner or close relative or friend is around in case you need to excuse yourself for an hour to cry on the bed for no particular reason (I did this…twice).

-If you think you’re second string to the baby, just imagine how your husband feels.
-As I mentioned in the New Dad Survival Guide, this is his chance to shine because I can gua-ran-tee you that there will be some tricky situations when visitors come; like the cousin that announces he’s just getting over the flu in passing conversation while holding your 3-day old infant.
-Or the great Aunt that insists that the baby needs to be brought out in a snowstorm to meet her bridge club.
+If you think you’re second string to the baby, just imagine how your partner feels.
+As I mentioned in the New Dad Survival Guide, this is his chance to shine because I can gua-ran-tee you that there will be some tricky situations when visitors come; like the cousin who announces he’s just getting over the flu in passing conversation while holding your 3-day old infant.
+Or the great Aunt that insists that the baby needs to be brought out in a snowstorm to meet her book club.
 Or the nephew that drops by and could “really go for a sandwich”.

-Dad (or partner, or sidekick), it is your job to step up and say, “Oh, hell no.” You know why?
-Because everybody thinks a protective father is cute and everybody thinks a protective mother is nuts, so do everybody a favour and unhinge.
+Dad (or partner or sidekick), it is your job to step up and say, “Oh, hell no.” You know why?
+Because everybody thinks a protective father is cute and everybody thinks a protective mother is nuts, so do everybody a favor and unhinge.

 This is also a perfect opportunity for an Al Pacino impression.